Jesús Galíndez: Literature and movies

 The Galíndez case also inspired the 1991 novel Galíndez by Manuel Vázquez Montalbán, which led to the 2003 movie El misterio Galíndez ("The Galíndez File") with Eduard Fernández playing his role.
-In 2002 Ana Diez directed the documentary Galíndez about the affair.

-In his book The Feast of the Goat, Mario Vargas Llosa talks at length about Galíndez and his disappearance.
+In the 2000 novel, The Feast of the Goat, Nobel laureate Mario Vargas Llosa writes at length about Galíndez and his disappearance.

+In 2002 Ana Diez directed the documentary, Galíndez, about the affair.

+The 2003 film, El misterio Galíndez (The Galíndez File) directors, Gerardo Herrero and Leigh Romero (Barcelona: Magna Films, 2003).

-Junot Díaz briefly relates the Galíndez case in a footnote to his novel The Brief Wondrous Life of Oscar Wao.
+Junot Díaz briefly relates the Galíndez case in a footnote to his 2007 novel The Brief Wondrous Life of Oscar Wao.